uhoang90/Medical-Data-Analysis/README.md

 # Medical-Data-Analysis
-COMPETENCIES
-4030.03.01 : Predicting Obstacles to Cleaning Data

-The graduate predicts potential obstacles in data analysis based on the quality of the data provided.

-4030.03.02 : Preparing Data for Analysis

-The graduate prepares data for analysis to address a business need.

-4030.03.03 : Writing code to Clean data

-The graduate writes reusable code to manipulate and clean data in preparation for analysis.

 INTRODUCTION
 In a previous course you used SQL methods to collect data for analysis and to support decision-making processes.
 The next step involves preparing the data for analysis, a process known as data cleaning.
 You will explore various graphs and statistics to identify outliers, consider various methods to handle missing data, such as imputation, and explore a basic use of principal component analysis (PCA) for data reduction of a set of variables.